 A rainbow table attack is a special type of dictionary attack since it uses specially optimized dictionaries for cracking purposes that contain common hash values as well as passwords.

-All the passwords stored on the server are stored as a hash string so as to prevent any kind of password misuse.
+The server stores all the passwords as a hash string to prevent any kind of password misuse.

-The hackers try to get into these hashes by using a rainbow table which is nothing but a list of pre-evaluated hashes of all the possible password combinations because if a hash code has been cracked, the password can be easily retrieved from it.
+Hackers attempt to access these hashes by using a rainbow table, which is a list of pre-evaluated hashes of all possible password combinations.
+Cracking a hash code enables easy retrieval of the password from it.

-To prevent this attack a technique called Salt Technique is used which includes adding some random data to the password before hashing it.
+To prevent this attack, we use a technique called the Salt Technique, which involves adding some random data to the password before hashing it.

 A brute-force attack is a password cracking attack based on password combinations.
-In this attack, the attacker aims at cracking the password by submitting different combinations until the correct one is found.
+The attacker in this attack aims to crack the password by submitting different combinations until finding the correct one.